apptension/saas-boilerplate/services/docs/docs/graphql-subscriptions.md

 ### Removing the feature

-WebSocket connection is established just when the application starts.
 You should remove this feature if:

 - you don't use Subscriptions by yourself
 - you have removed Notifications feature

 Steps to remove:

-- Delete `subscribe` IIFE, and it's usage from  the `src/shared/services/graphqlApi/relayEnvironment.ts`
+- Delete `SUBSCRIPTIONS_URL, subscriptionClient, subscribe` and it's usages from  the `src/shared/services/graphqlApi/relayEnvironment.ts`
 - Remove `subscriptions-transport-ws` package
 - Remove `REACT_APP_SUBSCRIPTIONS_URL` env variable from `.env`, `.env.example` and `.env.tests` files